 Ranking.
 The 2005 Convertible Notes are our senior subordinated, unsecured obligations and rank junior in right of payment to all of our existing and future senior indebtedness, including our 2005 Senior Notes, our amended and restated senior secured credit facility and the exchange notes offered hereby.
 The 2005 Convertible Notes rank pari passu in right of payment with all of our future senior subordinated indebtedness, if any, and rank senior in right of payment to all of our future indebtedness that is contractually subordinated to the 2005 Convertible Notes, if any.
 The 2005 Convertible Notes are effectively subordinated to all liabilities, including trade payables, of those subsidiaries that do not guarantee the 2005 Convertible Notes.
-The subordination provisions of the 2005 Convertible Notes are customary for securities of that type, and allow the creditors with respect to any "designated senior debt," which will include our 2005 Senior Notes, our amended and restated senior secured credit facility and the exchange notes, to block payments on the 2005 Convertible Notes while there is a default on that designated senior debt; provided that nonpayment defaults cannot block payments on the 2005 Convertible Notes for more than 179 days in any 365-day period.
+The subordination provisions of the 2005 Convertible Notes, our amended and restated senior secured credit facility and the exchange notes, if any "designated senior debt," which will include our 2005 Senior Notes, our amended and restated senior secured credit facility and the exchange notes, to block payments on the 2005 Convertible Notes for more than 179 days in any 365-day period.